Economy of pre-Islamic Arabia: Maritime trade

+Al-Baleed near Salalah, one of the coastal sites connected with the later Indian Ocean and incense trade.

+The main corridors of exchange that faceted the maritime trade of pre-Islamic Arabia were set by the Peninsula's geographic position: to the west is the Red Sea that separates it from Egypt, as well as Ethiopia and the rest of the Horn of Africa, and to the east is the Persian Gulf that separates it from Persia.
+Long-distance trade routes with India involved the traversal of the Indian Ocean.
+Trade with Mesopotamia, India, and Egypt through maritime routes is already documented in the 3rd millennium BC.
+In Greco-Roman times, dedicated writings explained the navigation of maritime trade with the Arabian Peninsula, like the Periplus of the Erythraean Sea ("The circumnavigation of the Red Sea"), and sections of the Geography of Strabo and the Natural History of Pliny the Elder.

 The south Arabian navigation history were suggested by Gus van Beek that they are developed through their constant contacts with advanced maritime civilization.
 According to biblical historiographical research by Charles Henry Stanley Davis, a semitic maritime civilization named Phoenicia which dated from 1100 and 200 BC has long time planted colonies of merchants in Yemen.
 The prosperity of Gerrhan caused the Yemen and the Phoenician in the opening of Indian route commerce.
 The Phoenician colonies in Yemen has shipped merchant vessels came from India unloaded their cargoes in Yemen coasts and carried them across the Arabian desert to their hometown in Levant.
 The Phoenician merchants also settled in Persian gulf in their effort of transporting commodities from India to their hometown.
 Thus the trade activities between the local Yemenites and the Phoenician has formed a prosper ancient Arab kingdom, Gerrha.
 The commodities which brought by the Phoenician from Yemen and Persian gulf were transported with Arabian caravan crossing the desert towards Levant.

+An incense burner from Tayma, reflecting the ritual and commercial importance of aromatics.

 Arab naval trade was contested by the Greeks, who tried to challenge Arab control of maritime trade between India and Egypt during the early Middle Ages.
 Arab trade persisted during the period, and Greek naval trade dwindled.
 There were a number of harbors on the Arabian Peninsula, some of which remain in operation.
 The most important harbors in the eastern Arabian Peninsula were Al-Ubulla, Gerrha and Sohar (Oman).
 The most important southern harbors were Mocha, Qanī (now Bi'r `Ali, Yemen), Aden, and Muska (Samharam).
 The most important western ports included al-Sha'ibah, Aylah (Aqaba) and Luwikat Kuma (al-Hawra').
 A sea route used by Arabs to reach the Indian subcontinent ran from "The Euphrates of Maysan" to Debal on the Indus River.
 They would also sail from al-Ubulla, passing Oman and on to India.
 Those who traveled from the harbors of Yemen, such as the Qanī and "Muza" of Gerrha, would sail directly to India without needing to stop and resupply.